 - Communication exchanges

-Fortunately, you have the opportunity to be made whole after a healthcare provider’s negligence or misconduct causes you to suffer emotional injuries.
-Your attorney will need to closely evaluate the ways in which your life has been affected by your emotional distress to calculate the value of your claim.
+Your attorney will need to closely evaluate the ways in which your life has been affected by your emotional distress so they are able to calculate the value of your claim.

 - Physical pain and suffering